Photo by Gillian Marsh

 Diving on Galapagos Sky

 Being able to dive on the Galapagos Sky by Ecoventura is a dream and nothing was going to hold me back!
 As you may or may not know, the Wolf and Darwin Islands in the Galapagos Islands are what hammerhead and big fish scuba divers think about on a regular basis and can’t wait to see in person.
 These animals rightfully propel the Galapagos Islands to the very peak of the scuba diving world.
-There are other great places to scuba dive in the world, but Galapagos Islands are definitely up there close to the top.
+There are other great places to scuba dive in the world, but Galapagos Islands are definitely up there close to the top of the diving world.

 I have been scuba diving in Belize, Bonaire, Bora Bora, Cabo (Mexico), Cancun (Mexico), Cayman Islands, Cozumel (Mexico)), Curacao, Fakarava (South Pacific), Fiji, Honduras, Gulf of Aqaba – Red Sea (Jordan), Kukulkan Cenote (Mexico), L’Estartit (Spain) Little Cayman, Maui (USA), Moorea, Nuku Hiva (South Pacific), Tahiti, Tonga, Raiatea (South Pacific), Rangiroa (South Pacific), Raja Ampat (Indonesia), and San Carlos (Mexico) through the years, but nothing was going to prepare me for this!